 The in-flight map wasn't working, it only showed me this and that's it.
 Disappointing.

-Safety video was done.
+The safety video was done.

 Selection of entertainment.
 The system was switched on from the departure gate to the arrival gate.
 Since the flight was short, earphones were not provided, you can use your own though, enough time to catch a couple of short TV dramas.
 The movies selection is limited.

-About the airline's fleet, however I couldn't access the pages.
+About the airline's fleet, however, I couldn't access the pages.